Erebus main page.

 If you haven't completed your quest yet, you can click "Continue your Quest"

-to return to the dungeon to complete your quest.
+to return to the dungeon where you left it, to complete your quest.
 If you had completed the quest,

 then you can click "Start next Quest" to start the next quest.